RWS/studio-api-docs/apiconcepts/translationmemory/updating_a_translation_memory.md

 ```
 ***

-The full function for adding a TU looks as shown below:
+The full method for adding a TU looks like this:

 # [C#](#tab/tabid-10)
 ```cs